MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/too-many-arguments.md

 - You specified more than 60 arguments.
 If you must specify more arguments, define a [user-defined type](../../Glossary/vbe-glossary.md#user-defined-type) to collect multiple arguments of different types, or use a **ParamArray** as the final argument and pass multiple values to it.
-You can also pass multiple arguments by placing them in an[array](../../Glossary/vbe-glossary.md#array).
+You can also pass multiple arguments by placing them in an [array](../../Glossary/vbe-glossary.md#array).

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).